ITU-DevOps-N/itu-minitwit/minitwit/itu-minitwit/README.md

 2. Activate that environment.
 This is done by runnning `source .env/bin/activate` in the same folder you created the environment in, i.e. the root folder.
 3. Rebuild the required packages for runnning the application as listed in `requirements.txt` by running `pip3 install -r requirements.txt`

+NOTE:
+You might need to recompile the .C file.
+It can be compiled by running `gcc flag_tool.c -o flag_tool -lsqlite3`

 ## TL;DR;
 ```shell